MicroEJ/docs/ApplicationDeveloperGuide/managedc/index.rst

  Managed C
 ============

 MicroEJ provides the capability to develop parts of an application in C or C++, so called `Managed C`.
-Essentially, a MicroEJ Application boots in Java and then runs a mix of Java and Managed C or C++ code.
+Essentially, a MicroEJ Application boots in Java code and then runs a mix of Java code and Managed C or C++ code.

 .. figure:: ../images/runtime.png
    :scale: 75%